jojozhuang/jojozhuang.github.io/_tutorial/angular/building-online-judge-application-with-mean-stack.md

 ## 4. Client
 ### 4.1 Angular
 Use Angular as the front end stack to build the UI web pages.
-With the help of third party libraries, this app can
 ### 4.2 Controls
 Progress Bar, Loading icon, WYSIWYG editor, code editor, etc.